tomaszbawor/homelab-argo/Readme.md

 I am installing argo by argocd-autopilot

-## Recovering From an Existing Repository¶
+## Recovering From an Existing Repository
 If, for any reason, something happens to your argo-cd installation, you can recover from an existing repository using the --recover flag.

 This should re-apply Argo-CD to the cluster, then create the autopilot-bootstrap application, which will restore all of the other applications in your repository.